CodaFi/etPanKit/README.md

 As changes and tweaks are committed, this API may change in backwards-incompatible ways, or break many current projects.
 It is my goal to minimize such instances, so future development will revolve around cleanup and documentation work.

 The main goal of EtPanKit is to provide a high-quality mail framework with an easy to use interface, while maintaining the ability to subclass and tweak at will.
-There are only a few other options for mail frameworks on OSX and iOS, and we aim to be a contender for the top spot.
+There are only a few other options for mail frameworks on OSX, and we aim to be a contender for the top spot.

 # Contributing